Metrojet Flight 9268: Investigation

 Ayman al-Muqaddam, the head of the central air traffic accident authority in Egypt, was appointed to investigate the cause of the crash.
 In a statement on 31 October, he indicated that the pilot had made contact with the civil aviation authorities and asked to land at the nearest airport.
 He suggested the aircraft may have been attempting an emergency landing at El Arish International Airport in northern Sinai.
-On the same day, Egyptian Civil Aviation Minister Hossam Kamel said that air traffic control recordings did not show any distress calls, nor change of route requests by the pilots.
-The President of Egypt, Abdel Fattah el-Sisi, said that an investigation of the crash would take months.
-On 31 October the International Charter on Space and Major Disasters was activated, providing for the humanitarian retasking of satellite assets.
+On the same day, Egyptian civil-aviation minister Hossam Kamel said that air-traffic control recordings did not reveal any distress calls or route-change requests issued by the pilots.
+Egyptian president Abdel Fattah el-Sisi said that an investigation would take months.
+On 31 October, the International Charter on Space and Major Disasters was activated, providing for the humanitarian retasking of satellite assets.

 The Russian Ministry of Emergency Situations sent three of its aircraft to the crash site.
-The Investigative Committee of Russia also started a legal case against Kogalymavia under legislation regulating "violation of rules of flights and preparations."
+The Investigative Committee of Russia also started a legal case against Kogalymavia under legislation regulating "violation of rules of flights and preparations".
 Kogalymavia's employees were also questioned, along with those of the Brisco tour agency that had chartered the flight.
-Egyptian Foreign Minister Sameh Shoukry promised to work closely with Russian officials and investigators to find the cause of the accident.
-The aircraft had passed technical checks before taking off.
-Investigators would also view the security camera footage.
+Egyptian foreign minister Sameh Shoukry promised to work closely with Russian officials and investigators.
+Investigators also viewed security-camera footage.
 Soon after the crash, Russia's regional transport prosecutors determined that the quality of fuel on the aircraft met required standards.

-The aviation accident investigation agencies BEA (France), BFU (Germany), and AAIU (Ireland) participated in the investigation as representatives for the state of the aircraft's design, manufacture, and registration respectively.
+The aviation accident investigation agencies BEA (France), BFU (Germany) and AAIU (Ireland) participated in the investigation as representatives for the state of the aircraft's design, manufacture and registration respectively.
 The BEA sent two investigators, accompanied by six representatives from Airbus, to Egypt on 1 November.
 According to the BEA, they joined two investigators from the BFU and four investigators from the Interstate Aviation Committee, their Russian counterpart, representing the state of the aircraft's operator.

 Both the flight data recorder and the cockpit voice recorder were recovered from the crash site on 1 November.
-Russian Transport Minister Maksim Sokolov and a team of specialist investigators arrived in Cairo to assist the Egyptian investigators in determining the cause of the crash.
-On 4 November, Egypt's Civil Aviation Ministry Investigators reported that the cockpit voice recorder (CVR) was partially damaged and much work was required to extract data from it.
+Russian transport minister Maksim Sokolov and a team of specialist investigators arrived in Cairo to assist the Egyptian investigators.
+On 4 November, Egypt's civil-aviation ministry investigators reported that the cockpit voice recorder (CVR) was partially damaged and that much work was required to extract data from it.
 The CVR indicated that everything was normal until a sudden disastrous event.
 An explosion or other sudden loud noise was heard very shortly before the device stopped recording.